jbowdre/runtimeterror/content/posts/gemini-capsule-gempost-github-actions/index.md

 EOF
 ```

-After configuring the `capsule.jbowdre.lol` DNS record and opening port `1965` on my server's firewall, I can use `docker compose up -d` to spawn the server and begin serving my mostly-empty Capsule at `gemini://capsule.jbowdre.lol/hello-gemini.gmi`.
+After configuring the `capsule.jbowdre.lol` DNS record and opening port `1965` on my server's firewall, I can use `docker compose up -d` to spawn the server and begin serving my mostly-empty capsule at `gemini://capsule.jbowdre.lol/hello-gemini.gmi`.
 I can then check it out in a popular Gemini client called [Lagrange](https://github.com/skyjake/lagrange):

 ![A sparse sample page proclaiming "This is just a test"](hello-gemini.png)

 Hooray, I have an outpost in Geminispace!
 Let's dress it up a little bit now.

 ### Gemini Content: gempost
 A "hello world" post will only hold someone's interest for so long.
-I wanted to start using my Gemini Capsule for lightweight blogging tasks, but I didn't want to have to manually keep track of individual posts.
+I wanted to start using my capsule for lightweight blogging tasks, but I didn't want to have to manually keep track of individual posts or manage consistent formatting.
 After a bit of questing, I found [gempost](https://github.com/justlark/gempost), a static site generator for gemlogs (Gemini blogs).
 It makes it easy to template out index pages and insert headers/footers, and supports tracking post metadata in a yaml sidecar for each post (handy since gemtext doesn't support front matter or other inline meta properties).

 gempost is installed as a Rust package, so I _could_ have installed Rust and then used `cargo install gempost` to install gempost.
 But I've been really getting into using project-specific development shells powered by [Nix flakes](https://nixos.wiki/wiki/Flakes) and [direnv](https://github.com/direnv/direnv/wiki/Nix) to automatically load/unload packages as I traverse the directory tree.
-So I put together [this flake](https://github.com/jbowdre/capsule/blob/main/flake.nix) to activate Agate, Rust, and gempost when I change into the directory where I want to build my Capsule content:
+So I put together [this flake](https://github.com/jbowdre/capsule/blob/main/flake.nix) to activate Agate, Rust, and gempost when I change into the directory where I want to build my capsule content:

 ```nix
 # torchlight! {"lineNumbers": true}